 The officers of the Society will be:

-The President-Elect and the Vice-President will be elected from the active membership annually by a majority vote at the annual meeting.
-The President-Elect will automatically assume the office of the presidency in the subsequent year.
+President-Elect/Vice President: The President-Elect and the Vice-President will be elected from the active membership annually by a majority vote at the annual meeting of Society Members.
+The President-Elect will automatically assume the office of the Presidency in the subsequent year.
 The term for each office is one year.

-The Treasurer and the Secretary will each serve a three year term with their terms of office being staggered.
-They will be elected from the active membership at the annual meeting by a majority vote.
+Treasurer/Secretary: The Treasurer and the Secretary will each serve a three year term with their terms of office being staggered.
+They will be elected from the active membership at the annual meeting of Society Members by a majority vote.

-The Historian will be nominated by the Nominating Advisory Committee at irregular and appropriate intervals.
-Nominated individuals approved by the Executive Council will be presented at the annual meeting and will be elected by majority vote.
+Historian: The Historian will be nominated by the Nominating Advisory Committee at irregular and appropriate intervals.
+Nominated individuals approved by the Executive Council will be presented at the annual meeting of Society Members and will be elected by majority vote of Society Members.
 Senior Members will be eligible for this office.

-The Nominating Advisory Committee will consist of five Active Members.
-One member will be proposed by the President and elected by majority vote at the annual meeting each year to serve for three years, serving as Chair of the Committee in the third year.
-The immediate Past Past-President and the Past-President will also be ex-officio voting members of the committee.
-Any member can make recommendations to the Nominating Advisory Committee for consideration prior to the interim council meeting.
-The Nominating Advisory Committee will submit its recommendation for all offices at the interim meeting of the Executive Council for consideration and approval prior to presentation to the membership at the annual meeting.
+The Nominating Advisory Committee (“Committee”) of Society Members will consist of five Active Members.
+One member will be proposed by the President and elected by majority vote at the annual meeting of Society Members each year to serve for three years, serving as Chair of the Committee in the third year.
+The immediate Past-Past-President and the Past-President will also be ex-officio voting members of the Committee.

-All terms of office run from the conclusion of the annual meeting at which elected to the conclusion of that annual meeting appropriate to the particular office.
+All terms of office run from the conclusion of the annual meeting of Society Members at which elected to the conclusion of that annual meeting appropriate to the particular office.

 Methods for changing the Constitution.

-B. Change by addition, subtraction, or alteration: may be proposed by any member by submitting a written motion to the Secretary for presentation at any regular meeting, realizing that it will be heard again and voted upon at the succeeding annual meeting.
+B. Change by addition, subtraction, or alteration: may be proposed by any member by submitting a written motion to the Secretary for presentation at any regular meeting, realizing that it will be heard again and voted upon at the succeeding annual meeting of Society Members.